 We joke all the time how one day we’ll live in a space where our bed doesn’t pull double-duty as our couch.

 Oh, and the day we’ll have a ceiling fan, dishwasher, and washer & dryer.
-One day.

 Fortunately, this place gets plenty of natural light, which is a BIG win in my book.
 After staying in a window-less Airbnb for a month when we first arrived to this city, I welcomed these windows with open arms.

-While I might have an obsession with vintage typewriters, Derek sure does love maps.
+Although I might have an obsession with vintage typewriters, Derek sure does love maps.
 Vintage maps, street maps, city grids, old globes — you name it.
 They’re kind of his thing, which is fine by me since I secretly love them just as much.
 They’re not only an awesome way to relive your travels and reminisce on old memories, but they are also quick and easy options for decor.

 On another random note, have you ever heard of Modern Map Art?
-If not, I would highly recommend that you check this company out.
+If not, I highly recommend you check this company out.
 No matter the city, this company will transform your fondness of a place into a beautiful piece of art, all at an extremely reasonable price.
-And, just like with Artifact Uprising, this company uses high quality materials, making these unique maps even more special.
+And just like with Artifact Uprising, this company uses high quality materials, making these unique maps even more special.

-So, there it is.
-Our tiny casa.
+So, there you have it: our tiny casa.

 While I feel so fortunate to have the opportunity to live in such an incredible, vibrant city, I cannot help but feel even more blessed to have this little space to come home to every day.

-If you’re interested in seeing our old Brooklyn apartment, you can do so here.
+And if you’re interested in seeing our old Brooklyn apartment, you can do so here.